nathan4sch/CS180_Project5/Tests.md

 4. The Seller selects the store that they would like to manage, and then selects the
    "Modify Products" option.
-5. The Seller than will input the desired name, description, quantity and price of the desired item into their respective fields, and select the "Add Product" option.
+5. The Seller inputs the desired name, description, quantity and price of the desired item into their respective fields, and select the "Add Product" option.